Shared- Memory Computing: Rules for a Parallel Universe - Parallel Processing

 - Mesh size.
 The total number of cells in the mesh and the number of cells in each direction affects the performance in several ways.
 An ideal mesh is a large grid (> 100,000 cells) with the same number of cells in each direction.
 A large number of cells ensures that the parallel overhead is relatively small compared to the CPU time spent on executing the actual code.
 Only the y and z directions are parallelized to optimize the cache performance; the x-direction is always executed serially.
 Therefore, it is important to have a sufficient number of cells in the y- and z-directions to allow for parallelism.
 It is also better to have one large block than several smaller ones because each block is parallelized individually.
 If you are planning to use 5+ million cells, you will definitely need a 64-bit system with at least 4 Gb of memory, although using the single precision version of the solver may just get you by on a 32-bit system.
 Even that may not be sufficient if the number of cells exceeds 7 million.

 - Sparse domain.
-Even in an “ideal” mesh, if most of the cells are blocked or empty, the parallelization will not be very efficient since only a small subset of cells requires actual processor work in this case, limiting the opportunities for an efficient parallel execution of the DO loops in the code.
+Even in an "ideal" mesh, if most of the cells are blocked or empty, the parallelization will not be very efficient since only a small subset of cells requires actual processor work in this case, limiting the opportunities for an efficient parallel execution f the DO loops in the code.

 - Running other programs.
 When running the solver, it is critical not to have any other CPU-intensive programs, even word processing or email programs, running at the same time.
 The allocation of work between the processors in FLOW-3D does not take into account that the processors may be busy with something else.
 An application that takes half of a processor time on a four-processor system, may cause FLOW-3D to run more than 50% slower since the three processors running only FLOW-3D will be waiting half of their time on the one running both applications.